 The chamber's prosperity depends upon the development of a prosperous, healthy, and happy community.
 Keeping this community healthy and viable is in your best interests as a business owner, an employer, and a citizen.
 It's that simple!

 We can use everyone's time and talents, but if you don't have time to do that we understand.
 We also need monetary support to keep providing the services we make available to our community and to be able to keep our office open as an information center and business advocate.

-First year membership qualifies for one-time 50% discount
+First year membership qualifies for a one-time 50% Discount

-Regular Membership: Based on average number of employees during the year.
-Company owners are to be included in the number of employees.
-(Two part-time employees = one full-time employee).
+Regular Members – Based on average number of employees during the year.
+Company owners are to be included in the number of employees (two part-time employees = one full-time employee).
 Included are network marketing and in-home businesses.

-Associate Membership: Applies to any member of the community not otherwise engaged in professional or business ventures.
-The membership applies to the individual as a representative, not to an entire organization. $100.00
+Independent Member – Applies to any member of the community not otherwise engaged in professional or business ventures.
+The membership applies to individual as a representative, not an entire organization. $100

 Membership dues in the Chamber of Commerce may be tax deductible as an ordinary and necessary business expense.
 Dues paid to the Chamber are not a charitable tax deduction for federal income tax purposes.
 The Chamber is not a charity, but serves as an advocate organization for area businesses.